Nutrition for Lung Cancer

 Get help meeting your nutrition goals and learn what to eat during lung cancer treatment

 Sometimes you or your caregiver might be too tired to shop or cook.
 Don't be afraid to ask friends, family, coworkers and neighbors to help prepare meals or do the grocery shopping for you.
 Most people you know want to help; they just don't know how or don't want to intrude.
-You can use resources like our caregiving community to help organize volunteers.
+You can use resources like our Caregiving Support Community to help organize volunteers.

 You also may want to seek out the expertise of a registered dietitian nutritionist (RDN) who works with lung cancer patients.
 This person is trained to give advice about what to eat to meet your dietary needs.
 Your doctor can refer you to specialist with experience in the dietary needs of people with lung cancer.

 When you are receiving treatment for lung cancer, your immune system may not be at its best, which puts you at a greater risk of infection.
 Follow these general guidelines when preparing food: